 Some fresh mountain air at the Fronalp farm

 After the little one is finished with his munchies, we are ready to get some fresh air.
 Our discovery trip starts at the two Tipi tents just outside.
-The beautifully carved stakes (Marterpfahl) are especially impressing.
-The next stop is a big trampoline where even my better half could not resist to show off his jumping skills:
+The beautifully carved stakes (Marterpfahl) are especially impressive.
+The next stop is a big trampoline where even my better half could not resist showing off his jumping skills: